 What are the rules of Auteur Theory?

-When Andrew Sarris took the auteur theory to the next level, he laid out some rules.
+When Andrew Sarris took the auteur theory to the next level, he laid out three basic rules:

 "A great director has to at least be a good director."
 Which is to say that the director's movies must be technically competent.

 You can't have an auteur who's movies fail to clear some of the fundamental hurdles.